Asion Daja

-Asion Daja (born 14 March 1990 in Tiranë) is an Albanian football player who plays as a midfielder for Dinamo Tirana.
+Asion Daja (born 14 March 1990) is an Albanian football player who plays as a midfielder for Teuta Durrës.

-By signing with Tirana in July 2016, Daja become one of the few players to have represent all the capital teams.
+By signing with Tirana in July 2016, Daja become one of the few players to have represented all the capital teams.

-Daja represented Albania at youth levels, playing for the under-17, -19 and -21 levels.
+Daja represented Albania at youth levels, playing for the U17, U19 and U21 teams.

 Club career

 Youth career

-Daja was born in the Albanian capital Tiranë, which is where he began playing football at the age of 8 with local amateur youth side Pallati i Pionerëve under the guidance of coach Hyqmet Kuka.
+Daja was born in the Albanian capital Tirana, which is where he began playing football at the age of 8 with local amateur youth side Pallati i Pionerëve under the guidance of coach Hyqmet Kuka.
 In 2000, he won the Ramazan Kuka Cup with Pallati i Pionerëve, a competition in honour of former international referee Ramazan Kuka.
 In 2000, he joined the Dinamo Tirana academy where he joined the under-10 side.
 He worked his way through the ranks and won many regional, national and even international competitions.
 He excelled in the youth setup at Dinamo, especially in the under-17s and under-19s between 2005 and 2008.